 Religion is the human intellect’s attempt to explain and codify that which is ineffable and cannot be explained in human language or systemized.

-In my experience, God is All.
+In my experience there is only One Infinite, Immortal Creator, One Life, One Infinite, Immortal, Omniscient Consciousness, One Being.
+For simplicity’s sake I will call it God.
+God is All.
 There is no place that God is not.
 There is no thing that God is not.
-You can read a great deal more about my thoughts on God and experiences at this blog.
+One cannot put the Infinite Creator in a book or a box or a video or a religion.
+You can read a great deal more about my thoughts and experiences at this blog.

-Religions usually begin with an individual experiencing some sort of enlightenment, a direct experience of the true nature of the Universe.
+Religions usually begin with an individual experiencing some sort of enlightenment, a direct experience of the true nature of the Universe, of the Creator.
 Of course it is impossible to explain this experience to others but the enlightened one does his/her best.
 Those who hear of this experience attempt to understand it.
 Some wish to experience it for themselves.
 Some attempt to disavow it and others are just satisfied hearing about the wonderful experience of enlightenment.

 Slowly but surely stories are told about the enlightened one’s experiences.
 Always they are embellished as human beings are wont to do with their stories.
 For those who wish to experience the enlightenment themselves or to understand this experience there are always those who will attempt to codify a process for the experience of the divine.
 They create rules and steps.
 Then they create a structure and attempt to convince as many people as possible to join this structure.
 This is how religions usually begin.